biocatiit/website/content/pages/about_fiber.rst

     arrangement of proteins in muscle and tendons.
 It may be used to understand human maladies such as heart disease and cancer.

-The design features of the BioCAT beam-line 18 ID and the unique source properties of the APS allow collection of fiber diffraction patterns of exceptional quality from complex, weakly diffracting biological systems within very short exposure times.
+The `design features <{filename}/pages/about_beamline.rst>`_ of the BioCAT beamline 18ID and the `source properties of the APS <http://ops.aps.anl.gov/SRparameters/SRparameters.html>`_ allow collection of fiber diffraction patterns of exceptional quality from complex, weakly diffracting biological systems within very short exposure times.
 The small focal spots achievable with this instrument (~30 x 150 μm\ :sup:`2`) have allowed excellent discrimination of fine detail in fiber patterns from